Leave Them Laughing! Humor Makes the Spot Memorable

 Lessons Learned

 This video is an over-the-top example of how humor, an often overlooked storytelling technique, can be used with great effect to create an emotional connection between the presenter and the viewer.
 By re-imagining old content in a new and clever way, DiMestico proved that effective storytelling is always within reach, whether or not you have top-tier tools.
-Excellent content shot on an old camcorder will outshine uninspired content shot on the world's sexiest camera.
+Excellent content shot on an old camcorder will outshine uninspired content shot on the world's most state-of-the-art camera.

 Regardless of rank or experience, if you use the described techniques and take advantage of the tips, you'll carry your point home on the gales of laughter.